The Morning Prep… Getting geared to go Fishing For Redfish!

 “The marshy bayou was absolutely beautiful in the early morning sunrise.
 I almost just wanted to sit there and take it in, but there was Redfish to be caught.”

-Starting the Day: Catching Redfish in Venice, Louisiana
+Starting the Day: Fishing for Redfish in Venice, Louisiana

 The marshy bayou was absolutely beautiful in the early morning sunrise.
 I almost just wanted to sit there and take it in, but there was Redfish to be caught.
 It didn’t take long before I hooked up on my first Redfish!
 I got to shoot some pretty cool footage of the beautiful sunrise while releasing the Redfish, be sure to check that out in the full Episode!